ElizabethNW/PowerCamp_MS1/README.md

 I confirmed that this website is responsive and all the functions are displayed correctly, all links and contact form work fine.
 ##   Bugs/known issues
 The Iframes in the HTML will need to be edited as it works well across devices but needs to be updated to comply with modern coding standards.
+##  Left to Implement
+Price List and Dates

 #   Deployment

 The project was deployed to GitHub Pages using the following steps: